Swaymbhu-git/AskTheSource/README.md

 ## 🖼️ Screenshots

-*(Note: Place your screenshot files named `pdf.png` and `youtube.png` inside the `public` folder of your frontend application directory for these images to display correctly).*

 | Chatting with a PDF Document | Chatting with a YouTube Video |
 | :---: | :---: |
 | <img src="./client/public/pdf.png" alt="Chatting with a PDF" width="100%"> | <img src="./client/public/youtube.png" alt="Chatting with a YouTube video" width="100%"> |